 - managing the distribution of students in sections at the start of the term;

 - recording grades and reporting them at the end of term;

 - administering their own examinations;

 - grading graduate students’ examinations and graduate students’ coursework that requires qualitative evaluation

 ULAs are expected to hold office hours, lead review sessions, and work one-on-one with students.
 They are permitted to grade student work, although the expectation is for “blind” grading —where students’ names are hidden from the ULA during grading— and that they grade only quantitative assignments.
 ULAs may grade graduate student work when the course instructor member provides them with an answer key.

-Undergraduates cannot work as ULAs during reading period and exam week, and so course instructors who administer final exams must provide alternative sources of support during that time, such as holding their own review sessions, offering extra office hours, or providing additional teaching fellows.
+ULAs may work during reading period and exam week if they choose to do so.
+The students must indicate their preference at the time of hiring, subject to confirmation prior to reading week.
+If a ULA chooses not to work during those times, course instructors who administer final exams must provide alternative sources of support during that time, such as holding their own review sessions, offering extra office hours, or providing additional teaching fellows.